Maine Legislature

 The Maine State Legislature is the state legislature of the U.S. state of Maine.
 It is a bicameral body composed of the lower house Maine House of Representatives and the upper house Maine Senate.
 The legislature convenes at the State House in Augusta, where it has met since 1832.

 The House of Representatives consists of 151 members, each chosen from single-member constituencies.
 The House is uniquely the only state legislative body in the U.S. to set aside special seats for American Indians, where there are three non-voting Representatives from the Penobscot Nation, the Passamaquoddy Tribe, and the Houlton Band of Maliseets.
-The Senate currently has 35 members, though under the Maine Constitution there may be 31, 33, or 35.
+The Senate currently has 35 members.
+However, under the Maine Constitution, there may be 31, 33, or 35.

 History

 In 1922, Dora Pinkham became the first woman elected to the Maine State Legislature, serving first in the House and then in the Senate.

 In 1823, the Penobscot tribe sent what is believed to be their first representative to the Maine Senate.
 In 1842, the Passamaquoddy tribe also sent their first representative.
-It appears that prior to Maine's statehood, Massachusetts allowed the tribes to send in representatives.
-It is not known what role the representatives played in the legislature until 1907, when records started being kept, and included documentation of where the representatives sat, what they said when they spoke, and privileges that were granted.
-While the representatives tried to achieve a higher status in the legislature, in 1941, legislation was passed to remove the representatives from the Hall of House, meaning that they held very little power, besides the persuasive power granted by being in the capital.
-It was not until 1975 when the representatives were once again allowed in the chamber hall with seating and speaking privileges.
-In 1996, tribe representatives tried to co-sponsor a bill, and in 1999 the tribes were formally allowed to co-sponsor bills.
-On 2001, this rule change allowed for Donna Loring to push for a bill, "An Act to Require Teaching Maine Native American History and Culture in Maine’s Schools" to require all public and private schools in the state to teach about Maine history, including Native American history.
+It appears that before Maine's statehood, Massachusetts allowed the tribes to send in representatives.
+It is not known what role the representatives played in the legislature until 1907, when records began to be kept, including documentation of where they sat, what they said when they spoke, and the privileges granted to them.
+While the representatives tried to achieve higher status in the legislature, in 1941 legislation was passed to remove them from the Hall of House, meaning they held very little power, aside from the persuasive power granted by being in the capital.
+It was not until 1975 that the representatives were once again allowed into the chamber, with seating and speaking privileges.
+In 1996, tribe representatives tried to co-sponsor a bill, and in 1999, the tribes were formally allowed to co-sponsor bills.
+On 2001, this rule change allowed for Donna Loring to push for a bill, "An Act to Require Teaching Maine Native American History and Culture in Maine's Schools" to require all public and private schools in the state to teach about Maine history, including Native American history.
 This act was signed by Governor Angus King in 2001.

 The Houlton Band of Maliseets received representation in 2012.
 Thus far, the Mi'kmaq Nation has not been granted representation.

 In 2015, the Passamaquoddy and Penobscot pulled their representatives from the legislature in protest of growing tension between the tribes and the state government, including Governor Paul LePage.
 As of the 2018 election, only the Passamaquoddy tribe have returned to the legislature, while the Maliseets have departed and the Penobscot have yet to return.